 To assist in obtaining broad-based participation, a Consolidated Plan mailing distribution list of approximately 230 names is used.
 The list includes public, private and social service agencies and individuals that request notices of meetings and hearings.
 Information on meetings and hearings is sent using the Consolidated Plan mailing list or through social media platforms.
 Public notices for both public meetings and hearings are published in Finance and Commerce, in accordance with City notification practices.
-Electronic copies are also available on the City's website at http://www.minneapolismn.gov/grants/grants consolidated-plan.
+Electronic copies are also available on the City's website at https://www2.minneapolismn.gov/government/departments/finance/grants-special-projects/consolidated-plan/.

-Printed notices list locations where copies of the Consolidated Plan are available and invite persons to speak at the public meetings and hearings and/or submit written comments whether in person or in the case of a need for alternative virtual hearings, through email/chat/telephone options as outlined by the City Clerks Office.
+Printed notices list locations where copies of the Consolidated Plan are available and invite persons to speak at the public meetings and hearings and/or submit written comments.
 Public meetings and hearings are accessible and sign language interpretation is available for public hearings and meetings.
 All Consolidated Plan materials that are subject of the public meeting/hearing can be provided beforehand through the contact information listed under section 10.
 Access to Records.